-However, this orange and butter milk one just got me.
-They were quite tender inside, not crumbling and it also looked stunning.
+However, this orange and buttermilk one just got me.
+They were quite tender inside, not crumbling and they also looked stunning.
 Hello Chef Darryl!
 I do need this recipe, please.

 Besides being a huge fan of Cornwall, I usually put the clotted cream before the jam.
 Sorry about that!